What are Bridges?

 Prestressed concrete(PSC) Types Bridges:

-In PSC, a prestressing force which is applied to the concrete member is known as axial compression.
-After the application of the load, the developed stresses into the member is opposite to which produced by the external loads such as dead and live loads which have to carry and for which the structure is to be designed.
+In PSC, a prestressing force that is applied to the concrete member is known as axial compression.
+After the application of the load, the developed stresses into the member is opposite to those produced by the external loads such as dead and live loads which have to carry and for which the structure is to be designed.
 With the help of this technique, the strength of the structural member can be considerably increased since a part of the stresses generated by the dead and live loads is cancelled by the prestressing force.

 Composite: RCC / PSC / Steel Types Bridges: